-Suistupply recommends FWF to include a working hours ladder (resembling the wage ladder) in audit reports that shows the average working hours per month and per production line, benchmarked against the ILO standard and the industry average.
-The member company would welcome a more user friendly database where signed questionnaires and other documents can be uploaded and that can easily show which audits need to be renewed, what the current monitoring percentage is, etc. Where documents cannot provide sufficient proof for a complaint, Suitsupply recommends FWF to do on site interviews next to off site interviews.
-Suitsupply finds the WEP basic module very basic and urges FWF to deepen the training to ensure that workers awareness is increased.
-FWF could look into developing more issue focused trainings or cooperation with other service providers that do.
+- SuitSupply would like a more user-friendly database with more functionalities where signed questionnaires and other documents can be uploaded and that can easily show which audits need to be renewed, what the current monitoring percentage is etc. - In relation to the above, SuitSupply would prefer one login for all portals instead of separate logins. - SuitSupply finds the WEP basic module very basic and urges FWF to improve the training to ensure that workers awareness is increased.